 ACTIVITY: Exploring the Properties of the Linear Correlation Coefficient

-Load the Correlation by Eye Applet that is located at www.pearsonhighered.com/sullivanstats .
+Load the Correlation by Eye Applet that is located at

+pearsonhighered.com/mathstatsresources.
+Click “S” for Sullivan and then choose the text.
+Click “Student Resources” followed by “Applets for the Student Activity Workbook”.

+.
 Or, from StatCrunch, select Applets > Correlation by eye .
 Select the “Randomly generated” radio button and click Compute!.

 1. Click “Reset” at the top of the applet to clear the data from the scatter diagram.